Michael-A-Sloan/ESP32-Geiger-Counter/README.md

 # ESP32-Geiger-Counter
-ESP32 Geiger Counter "Fundamentals of Nuclear Energy" "Project"
+ESP32 Geiger Counter "Fundamentals of Nuclear Engineering" "Project"

 The IDE used was the Arduino IDE